816 Squadron RAN: Current roles

 816 is currently active as a helicopter squadron equipped with MH-60R helicopters.
-The Squadron is based at HMAS Albatross (NAS Nowra) and primarily operates from the Navy's Adelaide and Anzac class frigates.
+The squadron is based at HMAS Albatross in Nowra and primarily operates from the Navy's Adelaide and Anzac class frigates.
 816 Squadron provides the fleet with anti-submarine and anti-surface surveillance capabilities.

 History

 816 Squadron was first formed as a Royal Navy Fleet Air Arm carrier based squadron in 1939 embarked in HMS Furious.

 In 1948 816 Squadron was re-formed as a Royal Australian Navy FAA squadron operating Fairey Firefly aircraft.
-The Squadron formed part of the 20th Carrier Air Group embarked on HMAS Sydney.
+The squadron formed part of the 20th Carrier Air Group embarked on HMAS Sydney.
 In 1952, 816 Squadron participated in the Montebello Islands atomic weapons tests and in 1953 saw service in the Korean War.

 Over the following 40 years, 816 squadron was disbanded and re-formed several times as newer aircraft were introduced.

 In 1956 with the arrival of HMAS Melbourne, 816 Squadron embarked as part of the 21st Carrier Air Group equipped with Gannet and Sea Venom aircraft.
 In 1967 the RAN acquired newer aircraft and Melbourne was extensively upgraded to handle the faster and heavier aircraft.
 816 Squadron was re-equipped with Grumman S-2E Trackers.

 On 5 December 1976, a fire was deliberately lit by a Fleet Air Arm member near the aircraft hangars at HMAS Albatross.
 The fire destroyed or seriously damaged twelve of the thirteen S-2 Trackers in the RAN's possession.
-Subsequently, 15 second-hand S2-G Trackers were purchased from the US Government and all remaining serviceable or repairable S2-E Trackers were upgraded to the S-2G standard.
-816 Squadron continued to operate S-2Gs until the decommissioning of HMAS Melbourne in 1982, when the Squadron was again disbanded.
+Subsequently, 15 second-hand S2-G Trackers were purchased from the United States Government and all remaining serviceable or repairable S2-E Trackers were upgraded to the S-2G standard.
+816 Squadron continued to operate S-2Gs until the decommissioning of HMAS Melbourne in 1982, when the squadron was again disbanded.

 From 1984 until 1987, 816 Squadron operated Westland Wessex helicopters in the Army support role.

 816 Squadron was re-formed in 1992 to operate Sikorsky Seahawk helicopters.
 The squadron has embarked helicopters on RAN Adelaide class and Anzac class frigates and has participated in operations including in the Persian Gulf.

 The squadron will continue to operate the Seahawk after the retirement of the S-70B-2 model.
 On 13 December 2012 it was announced that 816 Squadron will transition to the new MH-60R Seahawk, with 725 Squadron being reformed to be the training squadron.